programmer-nick234/EcoFinds-Sustainable-Second-Hand-Marketplace/frontend/ecofinds_frontend/README.md

 If you encounter issues:
 1. Check the browser console for errors
 2. Verify the backend server is running
-3. Check the environment variables are set correctly
-4. Review the main project README.md for full setup instructions
+3. Review the main project README.md for full setup instructions

 ## 📝 Development Notes